opencog/learn/run/0-gen-dict/README.md

 Artificial grammars and corpora
 ===============================

 Edit `gen-dict.scm` and adjust parameters as desired.
-Then run it to create a dictionary.

-Copy dictionary to desired location, and generate corpus.
+Edit `gen-corpus.sh` and set directory path to where you want the generated corpus to go.
+Then run it.

+Move to step `../run/1-word-pairs` next.